openvstorage/volumedriver/docs/libovsvolumedriver.md

 The function shall fail if:
 - ENOENT The named volume doesn't exist
 - EINVAL Invalid arguments supplied
+- EFBIG  Cannot grow volume beyond the implementation limit
+- EPERM  Not allowed to shrink volume
 - EIO An error occured during ovs_truncate_volume()

 ### Snapshot a volume